Founded & Operated by Descendants of

 Shockoe Bottom: Sacred Space or Economic Opportunity Video - by Dawn Smith

 This video tells the story of the struggle of the Richmond, VA community to stop a baseball stadium from being built

-on the bones of our African Ancestors.
+on top of the burial siete of our African Ancestors.
 Shockoe Bottom was the location of the

 largest slave trade operation in the U.S. in the 1800's.
 The video features interviews with key